-2010.
-Now automobile growth is targeting 24 per cent growth over the 2014-17 period, up from 17 per cent previously.
-However, the increase in vehicle growth doesn't impact the reduction in safety and traffic violations.
-The average level of red-light running in Tabuk is about ten times higher than in the US or Australia.
+Figure 1.
+Cause of accidents in Saudi Arabia over the decades about three per cent of Saudi Arabia's gross domestic product.
+Although the global recession has seriously weakened the Arab world's largest economy.
+Saudi car sales are now expected to boom.
+The Kingdom's car market, including both commercial automobiles and transport infrastructure, is currently worth about \$9 billion.
+The market is expected to grow by 30 per cent in 2010.
+Now automobile growth is targeting 24 per cent growth over the 2014-2017 period, up from 17 per cent previously.
+However, the increase in vehicle growth does not impact the reduction in safety and traffic violations.
+The average level of red-light running in Tabuk is about ten times higher than in the USA or Australia.
 Characteristics of the drivers who commit such violations because of social factors may be expected to have a role in the causation of this problem in Saudi cities.
 These levels are unacceptable and therefore indicate that traffic signals are an ineffective way of controlling traffic in the city.
-The safety of pedestrians and vehicles are compromised and it is found that that the average level of red-light running correlates positively with road width, distance to city centre, and total traffic volume on each leg, while it correlates negatively with width of crossed road, length of red interval and speed (Al-Atawi, 2013).
+The safety of pedestrians and vehicles are compromised and it is found that that the average level of red-light running correlates positively with road width, distance to city centre and total traffic volume on each leg, while it correlates negatively with width of crossed road, length of red interval and speed (Al-Atawi, 2013).

-According to the International Road Federation (2012), over 95 per cent of road traffic accidents involve some degree of driver behaviour/fault combined with one of the other three factors.
+According to the International Road Federation (IRF) (2012), over 95 per cent of road traffic accidents involve some degree of driver behaviour/fault combined with one of the other three factors.
 Existing accident data record by traffic police in Tabuk city do not reflect the actual cause of road accidents, and are thus less useful for scientific analysis.
-Some of the common reasons identified by the International Road Federation are the same for the Kingdom of Saudi Arabia and Tabuk city.
+Some of the common reasons identified by the International Road Federation are the same for the KSA and Tabuk city:

-- Accident data are normally collected by the Traffic Police in most countries untrained police personnel collect incomplete data. - The causes of accidents are attributed to driver behaviour/fault only in most cases which is incorrect.

-- Insufficient details such as exact location of the accident and road conditions, etc., leaves many questions unanswered a separate GPS tracker is required to track the exact location. - The collection technique is laborious and data are collected for criminal record purposes rather than for modifying incorrect design/inappropriate control/deficient behaviour; partial information is collected half-heartedly. - No mechanism exists to share data with other stakeholders, such as road authorities - non-standard data, not made available to actual users. - A comprehensive data collection system is required to identify exact causes of accidents and to design countermeasures. - A proper inventory and data collection procedure with accident characteristics and circumstances would greatly help research and guidance in the improvement of road safety in relation to roads, road users, vehicles and traffic movement. - Local authorities also make extensive use of road accident data.
+- Accident data are normally collected by the traffic police in most countries untrained police personnel collect incomplete data. - The causes of accidents are attributed to driver behaviour/fault only in most cases which is incorrect. - Insufficient details such as exact location of the accident and road conditions, etc. leaves many questions unanswered a separate GPS tracker is required to track the exact location. - The collection technique is laborious and data are collected for criminal record purposes rather than for modifying incorrect design/inappropriate control/ deficient behaviour partial information is collected half-heartedly. - No mechanism exists to share data with other stakeholders, such as road authorities non-standard data, not made available to actual users. - A comprehensive data collection system is required to identify exact causes of accidents and to design countermeasures. - A proper inventory and data collection procedure with accident characteristics and circumstances would greatly help research and guidance in the improvement of road safety in relation to roads, road users, vehicles and traffic movement. - Local authorities also make extensive use of road accident data.
 Engineers use it for establishing priority sites for remedial measures and previous experience has shown that even low-cost measures can be extremely effective in reducing or eliminating accidents at particular sites. - Road safety officers and researchers also gain much of their evidence on which to base national and local educational programmes and training from the data accruing from local road accident statistics.
 The police, who collect these data, also use them as a guide to the operational tactical deployment of their patrols in order to fulfil one of their primary roles, the reduction of casualties.